luiscruz/course_sustainableSE/2026/p1_measuring_software/g19_SortingAlgorithms.md

 The figure illustrates the above points very well, with rusts' usage being so low that it's nearly impossible to see what values it averages at, with the highest outlier only slightly above the lowest mean for python.
 The difference is massive.

 #### Conclusion
-With this data in hand, we can put both hypotheses to sleep, and clearly state that there is significant difference in energy usage based on what algorithm you pick AND what language you use.
+With this data in hand, we can put both hypotheses to sleep, and clearly state that there is a significant difference in energy usage based on what algorithm you pick as well as what language you use.
+As we expected, lower levels languages like Rust dramatically outpreform higher level language implementations.
+Furthermore, we see that time complexity alone is not sufficient data to compare imnplementations in terms of energy use.
+As the world and we as software engineers continue to focus more and more on the long term sustatinability of our work, keeping this relationship (or lack thereof) in mind when designing/maintianing systems.
+Wider adoption of the "Switching Complexity" definition and/or inscreased measurement of it would certainly help us to become better programmers, reduced CO2 emissions and save money.

 #### Machine Specification
 The exact specs of the machine we used are outlined below.
 This can be useful when comparing to results you have gotten yourself.